kmarcano3/Social-Links-Profile/README.md

 ### Useful resources

 - [StackOverflow](https://stackoverflow.com/) - This helped me with my style questions.
 I always go back to it when I'm in need of new perspective or guidance.
--[Youtube-Kevin Powell](https://www.youtube.com/@KevinPowell) - This helped me with media query structure and overall use.
+- [Youtube-Kevin Powell](https://www.youtube.com/@KevinPowell) - This helped me with media query structure and overall use.
 Reccomend his whole channel to help learn CSS concepts.

 ## Author